mmosko/ccnpy/README.md

 The `serialize()` methods always return a byte array (array.array("B", ...)).
 Typically, all one needs to do is call `ccnpy.Packet.serialize()` or `ccnpy.Packet.save(filename)`.

+## Building Trees

+`ccnpy.flic.tree.TreeBuilder` will construct a pre-order tree in a single pass going from the tail of the data to the beginning.
+This allows us to create all the children of a parent before the parent, which means we can populate all the hash pointers.

+Pre-order traversal and the reverse pre-order traversal are shown below.
+In a nutshell, we create the right-most-child manifest, then its parent, then the indirect pointers of that parent, then the parent's direct pointers, then the parent of the parent (repeating).
+This process uses recursion, as I think it is the clearest way to show the code.
+A more optimized approach could do it in a true single pass.

+Here is the pseudocode for `preorder` and `reverse_preorder` traversals of a tree.
+The pseudocode below, and the class `TreeBuilder`, use the `reverse_preorder` approach to building the manifest tree.

+    preorder(node)
+        if (node = null)
+            return
+        visit(node)
+        preorder(node.left)
+        preorder(node.right)

+    reverse_preorder(node)
+        if (node = null)
+            return
+        reverse_preorder(node.right)
+        reverse_preorder(node.left)
+        visit(node)

+Because we're building from the bottom up, we use the term 'level' to be the distance from the right-most child up.
+Level 0 is the bottom-most level of the tree, such as where node `7` is:

+            1
+        2       3
+      4  5    6  7
+      preorder: 1 2 4 5 3 6 7
+      reverse:  7 6 3 5 4 2 1

+Here is the pseudo-code for what `TreeBuilder` does:

+    build_tree(data[0..n-1], n, k, m)
+        # data is the application data
+        # n is the number of data items
+        # k is the number of direct pointers per internal node
+        # m is the number of indirect pointers per internal node

+        segment = namedtuple('Segment', 'head tail')(0, n)
+        level = 0

+        # This bootstraps the process by creating the right most child manifest
+        # A leaf manifest has no indirect pointers, so k+m are direct pointers
+        root = leaf_manifest(data, segment, k + m)

+        # Keep building subtrees until we're out of direct pointers
+        while not segment.empty():
+            level += 1
+            root = bottom_up_preorder(data, segment, level, k, m, root)

+        return root

+    bottom_up_preorder(data, segment, level, k, m, right_most_child=None)
+        manifest = None
+        if level == 0:
+            assert right_most_child is None
+            # build a leaf manifest with only direct pointers
+            manifest = leaf_manifest(data, segment, k + m)
+        else:
+            # If the number of remaining direct pointers will fit in a leaf node, make one of those.
+            # Otherwise, we need to be an interior node
+            if right_most_child is None and segment.length() <= k + m:
+                manifest = leaf_manifest(data, segment, k+m)
+            else:
+                manifest = interior_manifest(data, segment, level, k, m, right_most_child)
+        return manifest

+    leaf_manifest(data, segment, count)
+        # At most count items, but never go before the head
+        start = max(segment.head(), segment.tail() - count)
+        manifest = Manifest(data[start:segment.tail])
+        segment.tail -= segment.tail() - start
+        return manifest

+    interior_manifest(data, segment, level, k, m, right_most_child)
+        children = []
+        if right_most_child is not None:
+            children.append(right_most_child)

+        interior_indirect(data, segment, level, k, m, children)
+        interior_direct(data, segment, level, k, m, children)

+        manifest = Manifest(children)
+        return manifest, tail

+    interior_indirect(data, segment, level, k, m, children)
+        # Reserve space at the head of the segment for this node's direct pointers before
+        # descending to children.
+We want the top of the tree packed.
+        reserve_count = min(m, segment.tail - segment.head)
+        segment.head += reserve_count

+        while len(children) < m and not segment.head == segment.tail:
+            child = bottom_up_preorder(data, segment, level - 1, k, m)
+            # prepend
+            children.insert(0, child)

+        # Pull back our reservation and put those pointers in our direct children
+        segment.head -= reserve_count

+    interior_direct(data, segment, level, k, m, children)
+        while len(children) < k+m and not segment.head == segment.tail:
+            pointer = data[segment.tail() - 1]
+            children.insert(0, pointer)
+            segment.tail -= 1